clash82/wp-lemme-know/readme.txt

 == Description ==

 This plugin is currently in alpha stage.
 It includes only basic features like sending e-mail notifications using built-in PHP mail() function or by using external SMTP server (recommended).
-Work of this plugin depends mostly on SMTP server configuration.
+Work of this plugin depends mostly on the SMTP server configuration.

 Lemme Know plugin allows you to send e-mail notifications only for a small amount of subscribers.
-There are plans to implement Cron-based solution which will allows to send notifications in portions and bypass server limitations.
+There are plans to implement Cron-based solution which will allows to send notifications in chunks and omit server limitations.

 == Installation ==